Beginner's guide to strategic financial management

 You make all business payments in one place and also have a real-time view of where your money goes every single instant.
 Periodical tracking is very important to have an idea if your budget works or not.

 To use your allocated funds effectively, you need a budget, which you might have already made.
-Upload your budgets within the app for each spending category.
+With Volopay's business budgeting software, you can easily upload your budgets within the app for each spending category.

 Every expense that you make will be internally tagged to a departmental budget.
 That’s how you can measure and analyze how your budget works and also have an idea if an exhaust happens.

-These modern corporate credit cards are what your employees need for a relaxed business trip experience.
+Volopay's corporate cards are what your employees need for a relaxed business trip experience.
 You can create unlimited virtual cards with Volopay and manage them from a single location.

 These cards also work great for strategizing and making SaaS subscription payments.
 There are recurring cards that can be set in a way to dispense payments at the same time every month.